slbrtg/portfolio/README.md

 ## Description

-_{A webpage that serves as introduction myself and work_
+_A webpage that serves as an introduction myself and work_

 ## Setup/Installation Requirements